freenas/freenas-docs/userguide/sharing.rst

 #.
 Each pool or dataset is considered to be its own filesystem and
     individual NFS shares cannot cross filesystem boundaries.
-Sharing multiple directories with an additional paths is only allowed within a single pool or dataset.
+Sharing multiple directories with additional paths is only allowed within a single pool or dataset.

 #.
 The network and host must be unique per share and filesystem or
     directory.
 Because :file:`/etc/exports` does not act like an ACL,